Cheriton - Bursting with History

 Further changes were made to the

 church during 1934.
-Today the church is
+Today, the church is

 Grade I listed.

-are Reverend John David Davies and Ernest Jones.
+Notable burials in the churchyard are Reverend John David Davies and Ernest Jones.

 Reverend

-John David Davies who was also the vicar of Cheriton became famous locally for
+John David Davies, who was also the vicar of Cheriton became famous locally for

-his writings of what became too known as The Gower Bible.
+his writings of what became known as The Gower Bible.
 These volumes of works depicted the local

-customs, history and local legends of Gower.
+customs, history, and local legends of Gower.

-John who
+John, who

-was born 1831, Oxwich is recorded on the 1911 Census, aged 80, residing at
+was born in 1831, Oxwich, is recorded on the 1911 Census, aged 80, residing at

 Llanmadoc Rectory, Reynoldston.
 Dying later on during the year.